-The commercial success of BCV, ONC201, DSTAT and any other product candidates will depend upon the acceptance of these products by the medical community, including physicians, patients, pharmacists, health care payers or government procurement agencies (e.g. BARDA).
+The commercial success of TEMBEXA, ONC201, DSTAT and any other product candidates will depend upon the acceptance of these products by the medical community, including physicians, patients, pharmacists, health care payers or government procurement agencies (e.g. BARDA).

-If any of our product candidates receive marketing approval, they may nonetheless not gain sufficient market acceptance by physicians, patients, healthcare payers and others in the medical community.
+Following receipt of marketing approval, a product or product candidate may not gain sufficient market acceptance by physicians, patients, healthcare payers and others in the medical community.
 If these products do not achieve an adequate level of market acceptance, we may not generate significant product revenues and we may not become profitable.
 The degree of market acceptance of any of our product candidates will depend on a number of factors, including:

-- demonstration of clinical safety and efficacy in our clinical trials; - relative convenience, ease of administration and acceptance by physicians, patients, pharmacists and health care payers; - prevalence and severity of any AEs; - limitations or warnings contained in the FDA-approved labeling from Regulatory Authorities such as the FDA and EMA for the relevant product candidate; - availability, efficacy and safety of alternative treatments; - price and cost-effectiveness; - effectiveness of our or any future collaborators' or competitor's sales and marketing strategies;

-- ability to obtain hospital formulary approval; - ability to ensure availability for product through appropriate channels; - ability to maintain adequate inventory; and - ability to obtain and maintain sufficient third-party coverage and adequate reimbursement, which may vary from country to country.
+- demonstration of clinical safety and efficacy in our clinical trials; - relative convenience, ease of administration and acceptance by physicians, patients, pharmacists and health care payers; - prevalence and severity of any AEs; - limitations or warnings contained in the FDA-approved labeling from Regulatory Authorities such as the FDA and EMA for the relevant product candidate; - availability, efficacy and safety of alternative treatments; - price and cost-effectiveness; - effectiveness of our or any future collaborators' or competitor's sales and marketing strategies; - ability to obtain hospital formulary approval; - ability to ensure availability for product through appropriate channels; - ability to maintain adequate inventory; and - ability to obtain and maintain sufficient third-party coverage and adequate reimbursement, which may vary from country to country.

-Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of our product candidates, including ONC201, DSTAT and BCV, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
+Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of TEMBEXA or our other product candidates, including ONC201 and DSTAT, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
 For example, the labeling ultimately approved for our product candidates, will likely include restrictions on use due to the specific patient population and manner of use in which the drug was evaluated and the safety and efficacy data obtained in those evaluations.
-In addition, the distribution of ONC201, DSTAT or BCV may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.
+In addition, the distribution of ONC201 or DSTAT may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.
 Some actions may also be required in order for the patient to continue on treatment.
-For example, the label for BCV may be required to include a boxed warning, or "black box," regarding BCV being carcinogenic, teratogenic and impairing fertility in animal studies.
-The BCV labeling may also include warnings pertaining to gastrointestinal AEs or liver-related safety laboratory value changes or black boxes related to the mortality disadvantage with extended dosing observed in the SUPPRESS trial.
+For example, the label for TEMBEXA includes a boxed warning, or "black box," regarding the mortality disadvantage with extended dosing observed in the SUPPRESS trial.